 5. Choose centers that are simple enough for students to complete independently.

 This tip may seem like a contradiction to the last tip, but give me a chance to explain.
 It is important that students are thinking critically, but the centers still need to be simple enough to complete independently.
-They should contain student friendly directions with a simple format.
+The right math centers should contain student friendly directions with a simple format.

 Also, consider giving students centers that focus on a skill that you have already covered in class.
 The center is then a great way to spiral review and students are more likely to be successful independently.